Whatapalaver/100_Days_of_Code/r2-log.md

 ## Log

+### R2D16
+I’ve returned to Chris Pine’s Learn to Program book and am working through Chapter 9. i enjoyed the Roman Numeral challenge and am now puzzling over a spin off - Roman Numeral Decoder.
+I’m finding it delightfully challenging.
+I know what I want it to do but I’m not sure how to do it.
+I suspect it will be a mix of slice! match and regex.
+Ughhh I hate regex.

 ### R2D15
 I had a go at a React javascript tutorial today at [ReactJS](https://reactjs.org/tutorial/tutorial.html) I have a sense that I might have wasted my time.
 I barely understood what I was doing and just followed instructions blindly.
 I have learned that JS is riddled with brackets and semi-colons and de-bugging is going to be one heck of an arse!